AhmedZrouqui/dragNdrop/readme.md

 `npm run dev` to launch application. (`--host` is already implemented, for network exposure).

+## Design

+I have made a minimal UI Design on Figma, accessible via this [Link](https://www.figma.com/file/sUHnXCQlkymi132bZVVhXD/Drag-N-Drop-UI?type=design&node-id=0-1&mode=design)

+## Note

+I have used [@use-gesture](https://use-gesture.netlify.app/) to build the drap and drop behavior. this library doesn't come with the whole pack included, but I got to do my own logic for the drop and drag of elements.

+I also used [react-spring](https://github.com/pmndrs/react-spring) to make some cool draging effects.

 ## What's done:

 - [x] Use React to create the application